 EN

-Please screen down for Reformation Walking Tour FAQs.
+Please scroll down for Reformation Walking Tour FAQs.

 Dictum has four lists:

-1. Core titles to serve the church and mission agencies, all modern classics of global worth.
+1. Dictum Essentials: core titles to serve the church and mission agencies, all modern classics of global worth.
+These include The Art of Good Governance: Seven rules for growth and stability.

 2. Oxford and Cambridge books.

-3. Unique angles on John Stott's life and ministry
+3. Unique angles on John Stott's life and ministry, including an authorised children's biography.

-4. A new list for Spring 2021 of titles which do not fall in the above categories
+4. List Four: A growing list of titles which do not fall neatly into the above categories

 Dictum titles are available through the trade.
-(Distributed by Potter's House; Repped by Lion Sales Service.)
+(Distributed by Kingsway/CLC Wholesale.)
+Also available from 10ofThose.com.

-Dictum sells core titles in multiple copies to churches and agencies through 10ofthose.com.
-(For individual purchase, please order through bookshops, or by Paypal, see below.)
-Books include questions for reflection and discussion so may be used individually or in home groups / fellowship groups / study days.
-Use the contact form to ask for a review copy at no cost, or to let us know your needs, with no obligation.
+Dictum sells core titles in multiple copies to churches and agencies through our bookstores, above.
+Individual purchases may also be made from these stores.
+Feel free to email through these sites to discuss your needs for bulk purchase.
+Dictum 'Essentials' include questions for reflection and discussion so may be used individually or in home groups / fellowship groups / study days.
+Use the contact form to ask for a review copy at no cost, or with any other questions, and with no obligation.

 Yes.
 Each title aims to make a unique contribution, so we build our lists slowly.
 We don't want to duplicate what other publishers already make available.

 Yes.
-See our Church Resources.
+See Dictum 'Essentials' in Church Resources.
 Review copies are available - ask for one using the Contact form.

 The Cross: A fresh look at the meaning of the death of Christ has been used by churches for a Lent study over 4-6 weeks.
 Again, discussion questions are included.
 It brings a fresh approach, based on the gospel narratives, and it is also appropriate for those exploring the faith.